Gallbladder Surgery in the East Valley, AZ

 - Other complications, such as blood clots in your legs or lungs, respiratory failure, heart attack, stroke, pneumonias, and even death

-About one in seven patients experience post-cholecystectomy syndrome after having their gallbladder removed.
+About 1 in 7 patients experience post-cholecystectomy syndrome after having their gallbladder removed.
 This causes abdominal pain, indigestion, diarrhea, and, in rare cases, fever and jaundice.
 These symptoms are the result of bile leakage or residual gallstones.
 Medication can help, and this condition usually resolves in a few weeks to months without further surgery.

 Please ask your surgeon about any questions you have in this regard.
 Please note that the above is general information only.
 Your surgeon will come up with a treatment plan specific to your unique situation.

-Schedule Gallbladder Surgery in the Mesa, Chandler, Gilbert, Queen Creek and surrounding Areas
+Schedule Gallbladder Surgery in the Mesa, Chandler, Gilbert, Queen Creek & Surrounding Areas

 Please contact us at 480-892-2456 today to schedule a consultation for gallbladder surgery in Mesa, Gilbert, Chandler, or Queen Creek.